salilab/imp/doc/manual/openmp.md

       #pragma omp taskwait

 to make sure all the tasks are finished before returning.
 In general, you probably need to read various OpenMP documentation to get things to work right.
-IMP::kernel::Restraints that want to create tasks should implement IMP::kernel::Restraint::do_add_score_and_derivatives() rather than IMP::kernel::Restraint::unprotected_evaluate() as it is hard to properly get the return value back otherwise.
+IMP::Restraints that want to create tasks should implement IMP::Restraint::do_add_score_and_derivatives() rather than IMP::Restraint::unprotected_evaluate() as it is hard to properly get the return value back otherwise.

 Examples will come.